Internet outage latest | Airlines, businesses hit by global technology disruption

 LONDON — The London Stock Exchange says it is experiencing disruptions from the technology outage that has created chaos around the globe.

-The LSE says its regulatory news service was not working Friday morning but the outage had not affected trading.
+The LSE says its regulatory news service was not working Friday morning, but the outage hadn't affected trading.

 “We are currently experiencing a third party technical issue which is impacting some of our services,” a London Stock Exchange Group spokesperson said in a statement.